|

 Pharmacology - Wikipedia

-Pharmacology, a biomedical science, deals with the research, discovery, and characterization of chemicals which show biological effects and the elucidation of cellular and organismal function in relation to these chemicals.
+Pharmacology, one of the branches of pharmacy (or medical sciences), with the research, discovery, and characterization of chemicals that show biological effects and the elucidation of cellular and organismal function in relation to these chemicals.

 1. Introduction to Pharmacology – Principles of Pharmacology – Study Guide